influxdata/telegraf/plugins/inputs/mongodb/README.md

   # tls_key = "/etc/telegraf/key.pem"
   ## Use TLS but skip chain & host verification
   # insecure_skip_verify = false

+  ## When true, telegraf will not return an error on init if one of
+  ## the mongodb targets is unreachable
+  # ignore_unreachable_hosts = false
 ```

 ### Permissions